trishatjokro/fx-carry-alpha-audit/round2/attempt-4-vol-conditioned-carry/README.md

 top of attempt 3's exact frozen base strategy (same universe, signal, quintile sort, cost assumption, IS/OOS split — nothing about the base strategy was changed or re-tuned).

-**Important attribution caveat, added after a follow-up literature check:** secondary summaries of ACS (2025) indicate their actual finding is more specific and more counterintuitive than "reduce carry exposure when things look uncertain" — they report that *high* FX ambiguity is associated with *higher* carry returns, because high ambiguity is when investors hold off unwinding positions even as volatility rises; it is *low*-ambiguity, high-volatility states that they associate with carry unwinds.
-This attempt's rule does the opposite of that: it goes **flat during high measured ambiguity/dispersion**.
-That may mean this overlay's exposure rule runs in the opposite direction from ACS's actual documented mechanism, even though it uses a similarly-constructed regime measure.
+**Important attribution correction, confirmed via a follow-up literature check (two independent secondary academic sources, including an IDEAS/RePEc-sourced abstract of the paper's own findings):**
+ACS (2025)'s actual mechanism is an *interaction*, not a simple "reduce exposure when uncertain" rule.
+They find that high FX ambiguity is associated with *higher* carry returns, and specifically that high volatility predicts higher carry returns *only when* ambiguity is also high — high ambiguity is what keeps investors from acting on a volatility signal and unwinding their carry positions.
+It is *low*-ambiguity, high-volatility states they associate with unwind risk, not high ambiguity.

-We have not verified this against ACS's full text directly (only via secondary summaries), so treat this as a specific, named open question rather than a settled critique — but it means this attempt should be read as "a vol/ambiguity-timing overlay in the spirit of the literature," not as a faithful implementation of ACS's specific mechanism.
+This attempt's rule does the opposite: it goes **flat during high measured ambiguity/dispersion**.
+That means this overlay's exposure rule runs in the **opposite direction** from ACS's documented mechanism, despite using a similarly-constructed dispersion-based regime measure.
+This attempt should therefore be read as an independently-motivated vol/ambiguity-timing overlay that happens to perform well empirically on this sample — not a faithful implementation of ACS's specific mechanism.
+We have not read ACS's full primary text directly (SSRN and ScienceDirect blocked automated access), so the exact regression specification and robustness of their interaction claim is not independently confirmed here — but the directional claim itself is corroborated by two independent sources and should be treated as reasonably solid, not merely speculative.

 Attempt 3's robustness deep-dive found two specific weaknesses this is meant to address: subperiod instability (the entire OOS Sharpe came from 2022–2024; 2019–early 2021 including COVID was flat to